[image ALT: Much of my site will be useless to you if you've got the images turned off!]

 That night General Davies sent a steamer with 1,000 men to Island No. 10, to expedite and assure the fulfillment of his orders, and following these, two trusty aides were dispatched to see that his wishes had been carried out beyond all question.
 These latter returned confirming the execution of his orders.

-An officer commanding New Madrid, under Major General Indicates a West Point graduate and gives his Class.Curtis, happened to be at General Davies' headquarters that day, was sent with a similar mission to New Madrid, six miles p61 below Island No. 10, and ordered to spike the two guns he had there, destroy his ammunition and then proceed with his command and reinforce Fort Pillow.
+An officer commanding New Madrid, under Major General Indicates a West Point graduate, Class of 1831: a link to his biographical entry in Cullum's Register.Curtis, happened to be at General Davies' headquarters that day, was sent with a similar mission to New Madrid, six miles p61 below Island No. 10, and ordered to spike the two guns he had there, destroy his ammunition and then proceed with his command and reinforce Fort Pillow.
 This officer, although not under General Davies' command, willingly undertook to execute his orders in this emergency.
 The peculiar condition of affairs, which led General Davies to disobey General Halleck's order, if it was a disobedience, concerning the defence of Columbus, is best explained in General Davies' own words, as follows:

 "The situation was peculiarly embarrassing.
 My troops were pinned to Columbus by General Halleck's order, and I was without communication with my commanding officer, General Grant.
 Forest,º with 5,000 men, and Van Dorn, with 6,000 men, threatened Island No. 10, and Fort Pillow in my command, which were keys to the Confederates to plug up Grant and Sherman's only remaining line of communication to their operations against Vicksburg, where they had nearly every gunboat and transport on the western waters, with no supply of coal, and their supplies destroyed at Holly Springs.
 What was I to do?
 Stand still and obey implicitly Halleck's order, or take care of the posts in my command.
 I determined upon the latter course, and lend Generals Grant and Sherman such aid as was in my power.
 I blame myself, somewhat, for not suggesting to General Grant, when he and General Sherman were at my headquarters in Columbus, consulting about this plan of campaign against Vicksburg, that the armament of sixty-four siege guns, with ammunition for a long siege, guarded by fifty men, was a dangerous thing to leave on his main line of communication.
 But the truth was, I did not think of it in that light then, nor do I believe Generals Halleck, Grant and Sherman thought of it, and I am willing to take my share with each of these Generals for the oversight, which it certainly was, for it took six months to capture Island No. 10 from the Confederates, and was of no earthly use to the Union forces occupying the river; and if Forest and Van Dorn had got possession of it, it would have proved very troublesome, if not fatal, to the campaign, or even worse."